wesleycosta/wesleycosta/README.md

-# Wesley Costa - Software Engineer | Tech Lead
+# Wesley Costa - Software Engineer

 👋 Hi, I'm **Wesley Costa**, a software engineer with 8+ years of experience in development and software architecture.